 Contact Kim Mediation and Law Center

-For help in resolving your dispute over ownership and custody of your beloved pet, or for help with any issue in your divorce, contact us at Kim Mediation and Law Center where we help you have a peaceful divorce by resolving your issues between yourselves with the help of mediation or collaborative divorce.
-Call us at 213-351-1000 for a free case evaluation.
+For help in resolving your dispute over ownership and custody of your beloved pet, or for help with any issue in your divorce, call or contact us at Kim Mediation and Law Center where we help you have a peaceful divorce by resolving your issues between yourselves with the help of mediation or collaborative divorce.
+Call or contact us for a free case evaluation.